 4 December 2010 Arsenal beat Fulham 2-1 to go top of the league.
 It was the only moment the club were top of the league during the season, losing the next game to Man U and dropping to second.

 5 December 1885 Millwall beat Eastern Wanderers 3-1 at Glengall Road.
-This game in itself takes on a significance here because it gives us a record of Eastern Wanderers, Arsenal’s first opponents, playing in this era – and of matches on the Isle of Dogs where the first game took place
+This game in itself takes on a significance here because it gives us a record of Eastern Wanderers, Arsenal’s first opponents, playing in this era – and of matches on the Isle of Dogs where the first Arsenal game (as Dial Square) took place

 5 December 1886: A likely date either for the setting up of Dial Square FC or a practice match ahead of the first game.

 5 December 1904: Woolwich Arsenal 26 Parisian XI 1; one of Arsenal’s largest wins.
 It is reported that the French team were a man short and used an Arsenal reserve to make up the numbers.